MDV 1200-class fast ferry

-The MDV 1200 class fast ferry is a class of six vessels built by Fincantieri in Italy.
+The MDV 1200-class fast ferry is a class of six high-speed craft built by Fincantieri in Italy.
 Four of these vessels were for Sea Containers, with the other two vessels being for Ocean Bridge Investments.

 History

 The MDV1200 craft were built for Ocean Bridge Investments, and were delivered in 1996 (Pegasus One) and 1997 (Pegasus Two) respectively.
 Pegasus One was sold to Tallink, and later to Stena Line.
 In 2007 she was sold to Aegean Speed Lines and was renamed Speedrunner II.
-In 2014, Speedrunner II was sold to Naviera Paraguana and was renamed Paraguana I. Pegasus Two currently operates at Arab Bridge Marinetime, under the name Queen Nefertiti.
+In 2014, Speedrunner II was sold to Naviera Paraguana and was renamed Paraguana I. Pegasus Two operates at Arab Bridge Marinetime, under the name Queen Nefertiti.

 The MDV1200II craft were built for Sea Containers.
 The first two craft (SuperSeaCat One and SuperSeaCat Two) were delivered in 1997, the third and fourth craft (SuperSeaCat Three and SuperSeaCat Four) followed in 1999.
 Originally built for operating on the English Channel, the venture was operated by Hoverspeed.
-The SuperSeaCat operation didn't last on the Channel, as in 1998 the SuperSeaCat Two went on operations with the Isle of Man Steam Packet Company for a year.
-The following year the SuperSeaCat Three operated for the Steam Packet, undertaking her Maiden Voyage with the company between Liverpool and Douglas.
+The "SuperSeaCat"' operation did not last on the Channel, as in 1998 SuperSeaCat Two went on operations with the Isle of Man Steam Packet Company for a year.
+The following year SuperSeaCat Three operated for the Steam Packet, undertaking her initial voyage with the company between Liverpool and Douglas.